Colorado Psychology Licensure Requirements

 Three Steps to Becoming a Psychologist in Colorado

 There are three main steps to becoming a licensed psychologist in Colorado.
 First, you will need to complete educational requirements, which include a bachelor’s degree, a master’s degree (optional), and a doctoral degree.
+There are numerous psychology schools in Colorado offering acceptable programs.
 After completing these programs, you will need to complete a year of supervised experience and will also need to pass two exams.
 The final step to becoming a licensed psychologist in Colorado is to submit applications to the Board for your license and to register as a psychotherapist.

 1. Earn a bachelor’s degree and an (optional) master’s degree in psychology.

 The first step for anyone planning to become a licensed psychologist in Colorado is to complete a bachelor’s degree.
 Bachelor’s degree programs usually take about four years (120 credit hours) to complete and generally result in either a Bachelor of Arts (BA) or Bachelor of Science (BS) degree.
 Because becoming a licensed psychologist involves attending graduate school in psychology (see Step 2 below), it can be helpful to major in psychology at this stage.
 However, this is not a requirement, and many psychologists studied other subjects while earning their bachelor’s degrees.